abdulrhmanm03/learning_resources/README.md

 # learning_resources
-this repo will contain the resources I used to learn CS, SWE and ML
+This repo will contain the resources I used to learn CS, SWE and ML
 ---

 # Table of Contents